mdelsole/brain-nexus/brain-architecture/index.markdown

 categories: [section]
 tags: []
 ---
-Follow them in the right order !
+Follow them in any order

 {% assign sorted_pages = site.pages | sort:"order" %}
 {% for p in sorted_pages %}